merenlab/merenlab.org/_posts/anvio/2018-02-15-anvio-snakemake-workflows.md

 }
 ```

 Very short.
 Every configurable parameter (and there are a lot of them.
 We tried to keep things flexible) that is not mentioned here will be assigned a default value.
-If you wish to see all the configurable parameters and their default values run `anvi-run-snakemake-workflow -w metagenomics --get-default-config NAME-FOR-YOUR-DEFAULT-CONFIG.json`.
+If you wish to see all the configurable parameters and their default values run `anvi-run-workflow -w metagenomics --get-default-config NAME-FOR-YOUR-DEFAULT-CONFIG.json`.
 We usually like to start a default config and then delete every line for which we wish to keep the default (if you don't delete it, then nothing would happen, but why keep garbage in your files?).

 So what do we have in the config file?